 It’s apparently quite a popular getaway for Hungarians but has an average depth of only three meters and maximum depth of about 12 meters.
 For comparison, Lake Bled is only about two kilometers long but has a maximum depth of 30 meters.
 Nevertheless, since we’re riding parallel to the shore of the lake for about an hour and continuing for another hour or so before we reach Budapest, let’s take a look at some of Hungary’s turbulent history.

-Plenty of agita to go around
+Plenty of agita to go around.

 You might think that my persistent references to the Austro-Hungarian Empire in the entries from my time in the Balkans indicate that Hungary was a relatively stable part of central and eastern Europe.
 That’s not exactly the case.

 The gent in the center of the picture above is Árpád.
 This is his place on the Millennium Monument in Heroes’ Square in Budapest.
 In one version of historical events, Árpád headed a confederation of Hungarian tribes and led them in a conquest of the Carpathian Basin that began at the end of the ninth century lasted into the early tenth.
 Although historians dispute his role, most Hungarians refer to him as the first founder of the Hungarian nation.
-The accuracy of Árpád’s legend notwithstanding, of one thing we can be certain, beginning on Christmas day in the year 1000 with the coronation of Stephen I, who descended from one of Árpád’s sons, the Árpád dynasty ruled the Kingdom of Hungary for three centuries.
-(Stephen I is a double saint who received Catholic canonization in 1083 and Orthodox canonization in 2000.)
+The accuracy of Árpád’s legend notwithstanding, of one thing we can be certain, beginning on Christmas day in the year 1000 with the coronation of Stephen 1, who descended from one of Árpád’s sons, the Árpád dynasty ruled the Kingdom of Hungary for three centuries.
+(Stephen 1 is a double saint who received Catholic canonization in 1083 and Orthodox canonization in 2000.)

 As has been the case previously, this won’t be an exhaustive course in Hungarian history so I’ll now skip ahead to the 13th century because it was a busy and eventful era.
 The first big news came in 1222 when King Andrew II was forced by his nobles to accept the Aranybulla or Golden Bull.
 Like the Magna Carta signed in England by King John seven years earlier, the Golden Bull placed constitutional limits on the monarch’s powers.
 Hungarian nobility now had the right to disobey the King when they deemed his actions contrary to law.
 The nobles and the church were also freed from all taxes, could not be forced to go to war outside of Hungary, and were not obligated to finance it.
 It’s also worth noting that point 24 of the Bull stated: “No Jew or Ismaelite can hold a public position.
 The Nobles of the Chamber, those working with monies, tax collectors and toll-keepers may only be Hungarian noblemen.”
+(Andrew had previously consigned the collection of the taxes and the administration of the royal mint to Jews and Muslims.)

 In the middle of the 13th century Batu Khan, the grandson of Chinggis Khan, led the Mongol invasion of Europe.
 Although the Hungarians had some early success defending their land against the Mongols, they were thoroughly defeated at the Battle of Muhi in April 1241.

-(THE MAP IS FROM THE WEBSITE SCOUT.COM)
+(THE MAP IS FROM THE WEBSITE SCOUT.COM).

 The Mongols laid siege to the then capital Esztergom and succeeded in sacking the city on Christmas day forcing the rulers to relocate the capital to Buda marking the first time this city would serve as the Kingdom’s capital.